909th Air Refueling Squadron: Training and initial operations

 The squadron was established as the 19th Reconnaissance Squadron in early 1942 at Barksdale Field, Louisiana as one of the original four squadrons of the 93d Bombardment Group.
+Since a reorganization of General Headquarters Air Force in September 1936, each bombardment group of the Army Air Forces (AAF) had an attached reconnaissance squadron, which operated the same aircraft as that group's assigned bombardment squadrons.
+That arrangement continued for units like the 19th that were designated as heavy bombardment units.
 The squadron was formed from a cadre supplied by the 44th Bombardment Group and was equipped with Consolidated B-24D Liberators.
 Shortly after activation the 19th was redesignated as the 409th Bombardment Squadron.
 It completed its Phase I training at Barksdale.
 The squadron moved to Page Field, Florida, and flew antisubmarine patrols over the Gulf of Mexico and the Caribbean Sea until the end of July.
 Its parent group claimed the destruction of three U-boats while stationed in Florida.

 Two weeks later the squadron began to deploy to the European Theater of Operations.
 Its ground echelon sailed aboard the RMS Queen Elizabeth on 31 August, arriving in Scotland on 1 September.
 The air echelon transferred to Grenier Field, New Hampshire, where it received new B-24Ds.
 It flew the first formation crossing of the Atlantic in September.

 The squadron was a member of the first B-24 heavy bomber group to become part of VIII Bomber Command in England.
 It flew its first mission on 9 October against a steel factory at Lille.
 Until December, it operated primarily against submarine pens on the coast of the Bay of Biscay.
 The squadron flew some antisubmarine patrols with RAF Coastal Command from RAF Holmsley South.
 Later in the month the 409th transferred some of its personnel to the 329th Bombardment Squadron, which was training for special operations.